rogierlommers/miniflux-exporter/readme.md

   	miniflux password
 -user string
   	miniflux username
+-s	if flag -s is provided, the happy-flow won't display any output
 ```

 ### in your crontab
 Put miniflux-exporter in your crontab to frequently make a backup of all your feeds, f.e.:

 ```
-@weekly        /usr/bin/miniflux-exporter -user YOUR_NAME -pass YOUR_PASS -host http://miniflux2-server -o "/my-backups/miniflux-opml.xml"
+@weekly        /usr/bin/miniflux-exporter -s -user YOUR_NAME -pass YOUR_PASS -host http://miniflux2-server -o "/my-backups/miniflux-opml.xml"
 ```

-This will backup once a week.
+This will backup once a week and will only display error messages